comdotwww/libgdx.github.io/wiki/start/project-generation.md

 android/
     build.gradle           <- Gradle build file for android project* AndroidManifest.xml    <- Android specific config
-    assets/                <- contains for your graphics, audio, etc.  Shared with other projects. res/                   <- contains icons for your app and other resources src/                   <- Source folder for your Android project, contains android launcher class
+    res/                   <- contains icons for your app and other resources src/                   <- Source folder for your Android project, contains android launcher class